a little about Gilbert van Reenen

 Gilbert's fabric artist wife Robyn has been thre organiser of the acclaimed Wanaka Autumn Art School for 24 years and Gilbert has been responsible for developing the highly regarded photography classes at the school.

 Gilbert was recently awarded the 2014 Whare Kea / Kenneth Myer Artist in Residence at the Whare Kea Chalet on the Albert Burn Saddle above the East Branch of the Matukituki valley adjacent to the Mt Aspiring National Park.Gilbert will follow on from the spectacular work of the acclaimed sculptor Martin Hill the inaugural Artist in Residence there.
-Gilbert will spend two 10 day stints there and will focus on a broad suite of photographic projects including producing Time Lapse video sequences from the location (similar to this and this and also this)
+Gilbert will spend two 10 day stints there and will focus on a broad suite of photographic projects including producing Time Lapse video sequences from the location.
+You can read his blog posts and see some preliminary time lapse & video sequences HERE

 Gilbert and his daughter Erica have recently returned from Stage One of the Artist in Residency and produced a well illustrated daily blog while on the mountain.
 You can access & read it HERE.